TruncatedDinoSour/dotfiles-cleaned/doc/INSTALLATION.md

-# Installation of my dotfiles in gentoo
+# Installation of my dotfiles in gentoo, #WIP

 ## Clone the repository